National Civil War Centre

 From Local Museum to the National Civil War Centre: Transforming the Public History of the British and Irish Civil Wars (1638 – 1652)

-A team from the Centre for English Local History organised the NCWC’s inaugural conference in August 2015 which led to an edited volume (2018) and an exhibition (2016-2019), both named Battle-Scarred, on the theme of civil-war medical care and military welfare.
+A team from the Centre for Regional and Local History organised the NCWC’s inaugural conference in August 2015 which led to an edited volume (2018) and an exhibition (2016-2019), both named Battle-Scarred, on the theme of civil-war medical care and military welfare.
 Andrew Hopper (Leicester) and Glyn Hughes (NCWC) established a new working practice of exhibition planning committees, composed of academic historians and museum professionals working side by side, and learning from each other.
 The Wolfson Foundation kindly funded the establishment of a resource centre at the NCWC to develop further this collaboration.

 A collaboration agreement between the University of Leicester and the NCWC followed in 2017, in which year the NCWC achieved its national museum accreditation.
 Also in 2017, the NCWC became the official impact partner of the AHRC-funded Civil War Petitions project (2017-2022) which is building a free public website that showcases the testimonies of maimed soldiers, war widows, orphans and those impoverished by the wars.
 In 2020, the project’s extensive blog series was highly commended for the Janette Harley Prize by the British Records Association.
 We have also been collaborating with NCWC’s Learning and Participation Team and partner schoolteachers from across England in NCWC workshops to develop educational resources at Key Stage 3, GCSE and A Level.